Comprehensive Guide to Disappearing Filipinos

 I thought I was the only one who went through this, but then I got emails from other business owners who experienced the same thing.
 I still get emails about this, until now.

 They’d rather leave than be embarrassed.
-They’re not confrontational, so to avoid confrontation, they disappear.

 1. Not getting paid enough